hackcodesfree/Python-For-Pen-Testers/README.md

 # Python-For-Pen-Testers
-Few Lines Code Easy TO Understand
+Few Lines of Code Easy TO Understand